Rithikgupta27/gitops-infra-kustomize/Readme.md

 - you first install efs-csi driver if iam using efs
 - Create PersistentVolume configuration
 - Create PersistenceVolumeClaim and Attach to mysql stateful-set

+# We Required service to communicate with deployments

+Ingress → Service → Deployment → Pods